riyasha-gif/WellnessCycle/README.md

 # WellnessCycle
-This project is a Python app designed to support women’s health by predicting the next period date, estimating PCOS/PCOD likelihood, calculating BMI &amp; ideal weight, and providing a customized diet chart for better lifestyle management.
+A Python app designed to support women’s health by predicting the next period date, estimating PCOS/PCOD likelihood, calculating BMI &amp; ideal weight, and providing a customized diet chart for better lifestyle management.

 ✨ Features